|

 Phalaenopsis

 Phals are starting to spike now.
 Stake the inflorescence loosely once it gets around 10 inches long about 4 inches below the growing tip and move your tie upward as the spike elongates.
 Remember the flower will grow toward the light.
 If you move the plant, the flower spike will twist seeking out the sun so you won’t get graceful pendulous blooms.
 Some people put a spot of nail polish on the pot so they know which direction the pot should face.
-Shoot for minimum temperatures of 50 to 60 F.
+Consider applying a preventative copper spray to help prevent fungal and rot problems.

 Vandas

-Vandas should be in their winter homes in the brightest location possible.
-Shoot for minimum temperatures of 50 to 60 F. If you have Rhynchostylis gigantea, look for inflorescences that are emerging now for January flowering.
+Vandas should be in their winter homes in the brightest location possible and you can reduce watering and feeding.
+The only cold hardy member is Neofinetia falcata.
+Shoot for minimum temperatures of 50 to 60 F. If you have Rhynchostylis gigantea, look for Inflorescences that are emerging now for January flowering.